-EIRMC and Air Methods/ Air Idaho are pleased to host the 2019 EMS Continuing Education Conference.
-Conference attendees will enjoy a morning of four dynamic keynote presentations, and an afternoon of specialized breakout sessions.
-Keynote and breakout sessions are designed to support education for AEMTs, EMTs EMRs and Paramedics.
+EIRMC and Air Methods/ Air Idaho is pleased to host the 2020 EMS Conference.
+Attendees will enjoy three keynotes and four breakouts, designed to support education for AEMTs, EMTs EMRs and Paramedics.

 Taylorview Junior High

 FEAR-less emotion management questions and answers

 The neurophysiological fear response plays a key role in the development of emotional disorders like anxiety, PTSD, depression, and suicide ideation.
 FEAR-less Emotion Management is a self-help strategy that uses the acronym F.E.A.R. as a way to understand how the fear response operates in the brain and body, how fear contributes to emotional dysregulation, and strategies you can use to manage emotions.

 Presented by Dallas L. Johnson, Ph.D., Licensed Psychologist

 The art of the pre-hospital exam

 Learn from an ER Physician how to perform a comprehensive pre-hospital physical exam for a neuro, cardiovascular and trauma patient.

 Presented by Dr. Andy Garrity, Emergency Room Physician at EIRMC.